Zavian/Mobafire-to-LoL/README.md

 > Example: "C:\Program Files (x86)\Riot Games\League of Legends\Config\Champions\"

+*Right now you will have to change manually the variable "site" into the file "htmlreader.py" although this is just temporary*

 # Todo
 - Create a local database of default guides
 - Create a GUI